Longtail Aviation Flight 5504: Accident

 At 16:11 local time, a Boeing 747-400BCF registered as VQ-BWT, operating as Longtail Aviation Flight 5504, experienced a nominally contained engine failure shortly after departing Maastricht Aachen Airport in the Netherlands in a southerly direction.
 Nevertheless, two people were injured by debris that also fell in a residential area.
 An elderly woman suffered a head injury that was treated at a hospital, and a child suffered burns after touching a piece of debris on the ground.

 The converted freighter aircraft, originally delivered in 1991, was powered by four Pratt & Whitney PW4056-3 engines, a version of the earlier PW4000-94 engine.
 "A few seconds after the plane took off, air traffic control noted an engine fire and informed the pilots.
 They then switched off the engine concerned and sent out an emergency signal," according to Maastricht Aachen Airport.
 Metal parts of engine #1 (s/n P727441), believed to be turbine blades, came down in the Sint Josephstraat area of the village of Meerssen, approximately 2 km past the end of the runway.

 The crew declared an emergency and diverted to land on the longer runway at Liège, Belgium, about 19 mi south of the Dutch border.
 After entering a holding pattern over the Belgian Ardennes to dump fuel, the aircraft made a precautionary 3-engine landing without further incident.

 Screenshot from local 1Limburg TV press interview, with damaged car and emergency response vehicle in background.

-A local fire department representative reported that multiple witness on the ground saw the aircraft flying with an active engine fire.
+A local fire department representative reported that multiple witnesses on the ground saw the aircraft flying with an active engine fire.
 Video of a 747 in flight with smoke trailing from one engine was also posted to Twitter.
 Falling debris damaged parked cars, and press accounts of the incident included a widely circulated photo of the destruction showing what appears to be a part of an engine blade wedged in the roof of a car like a knife stuck in a block of butter.
 Maastricht Airport spokesperson Hella Hendriks told Reuters: "Several cars were damaged and bits hit several houses.
 Pieces were found across the residential neighbourhood on roofs, gardens and streets."
 Meerssen police publicly requested that possible fragments be left in place to aid the investigation, but later asked residents to turn in the parts.
 Local residents reportedly collected over 200 pieces of the engine after what some described as a "rain of debris."
 The blade-like parts were approximately 5 cm wide and up to 25 cm long.